AI Automation/Healthcare

 How Syntora Builds a HIPAA-Compliant AI Intake and Scheduling Engine

-Recognizing that no AI is perfect, Syntora would integrate a human review gate.
-If the Claude API returns a confidence score below a configurable threshold on any parsed medical information, the patient record would be automatically flagged.
-Your front desk staff would receive a Slack notification with a link to a simple interface, allowing them to review and approve the data with a single click.
-For comprehensive HIPAA compliance and auditing, the system would utilize structlog to send detailed logs to a Supabase instance, creating a complete and immutable audit trail.
+Recognizing that AI outputs require validation, Syntora would integrate a human review gate.
+If the Claude API returns a confidence score below a configurable threshold for critical data points, such as extracted FNOL details or policy changes, the record would be flagged.
+Your staff would receive a notification, allowing them to review and approve the data quickly.
+For auditing and compliance, the system would utilize structlog to send detailed logs to a Supabase instance, creating a complete and immutable audit trail.

 A typical engagement for a system of this complexity, including discovery, custom development, testing, and deployment, would generally span 3 to 6 months.
-Key client contributions would include providing detailed workflow documentation, EMR API access, and dedicated time for stakeholder interviews and user acceptance testing.
+Key client contributions would include providing detailed workflow documentation, API access to AMS/CRMs (e.g., Applied Epic, Vertafore, Hive), data samples for training, and dedicated time for stakeholder interviews and user acceptance testing.
 The primary deliverables would be a production-ready custom application, comprehensive source code, and detailed technical documentation.

 Launch in 4 Months, Not 4 Quarters